New Testament Greek intermediate: module 1

 By the end of this course you should be able to...

-- read Luke’s Gospel in the original language;
+- read and analyse Luke’s Gospel in the original language;

 - demonstrate an extended knowledge of the grammatical features of Koine Greek.